mikedesu/raylib-rpg-c/src/PLAN.md

 - [x] Remove all props from floor 4's creation so the pressure-plate tutorial setup is controlled and readable.
 - [x] Implement the core `FLOOR_PRESSURE_PLATE` system with live activate/deactivate behavior tied to world state changes.
 - [x] Add the floor 4 tutorial room with a pressure plate wired to a door that opens while occupied and closes when vacated.
+- [ ] Add the "open door" sound effect on the pressure plate on floor 4 if the door exists and is opened by the pressure plate being activated
 - [ ] Remove the orc spawning on floor 4 for now so the tutorial flow is not disrupted.
 - [ ] Continue top-down `libdraw` cleanup and reduce remaining rendering global-state coupling.